The American Espionage Operation in the Indian Himalayas

 In India, it was a coalition government headed by Morarji Desai in power at the time of the expose.
 Several Parliament sessions saw ruckus over the issue.
-The communist parties in India were essentially the in the forefront, while Congress in opposition provided cover-fire.
-Prime Minister Desai officially acknowledged the occurrence of such a covert operation on the floor of Parliament including the unfortunate loss of the plutonium-powered SNAP generator.
+The communist parties in India were essentially in the forefront, while Congress in opposition provided cover-fire.
+Prime Minister Desai officially acknowledged the occurrence of such a covert operation on the floor of Parliament including the loss of the plutonium-powered SNAP generator.
 To pacify the dissidents, Prime Minister rather convincingly assured the Parliament stating: "The indirect evidence so far is that the safety precautions built into the nuclear-fuelled power pack may be as effective as has been claimed and, if so, pollution effects may not take place in the future."(The Times, 18.4.78).
 He even went ahead and exonerated the CIA, amidst the allegations of its connivance with the Indian Intelligence bypassing the Indian Government.
 A six-member scientific committee was eventually created to investigate the events of 1965.

 The Scientific Committee's Recommendations

-The Scientific Committee to investigate the whole affair was led by the Principal Scientific Adviser to the Prime Minister, along with the Chairman of the Atomic Energy Commission who also spearheaded India’s first atomic tests in 1974.
+The Scientific Committee to investigate the entire affair was led by the Principal Scientific Advisor to the Prime Minister, along with the Chairman of the Atomic Energy Commission who also spearheaded India’s first atomic tests in 1974.
 They were joined by the Director Generals of DRDO (Defence Research and Development Organisation), BARC (Bhabha Atomic Research Centre), ICMR (Indian Council for Medical Research) and SINP (Saha Institute of Nuclear Physics).
-Despite the best Indian minds onboard the committee primarily had to primarily rely on the information provided by their US counterparts.
-For instance the composition of fuel rods or safety precautions of the fuel core based on which they concluded the possibility of a nuclear contamination was minimal was entirely based on details provided and couldn't be further validated.
+Despite the best Indian minds onboard the committee had to primarily rely on the information provided by their US counterparts.
+For instance the composition of fuel rods or safety precautions of the fuel core based on which the committee concluded the possibility of a nuclear contamination was minimal was entirely based on details provided and couldn't be further validated.

-Their 94-page report deconstructed the plutonium battery (SNAP 19C) giving specifics of the components.
-The following suggestions were also made to the Indian government:
+The 94-page report deconstructed the plutonium battery (SNAP 19C) giving specifics of the components and made following suggestions to the Indian government:

 1) To periodically monitor the environment near Nanda Devi to detect any radioactive radiation in the air, water, and soil